MuhammadYasir1/stance-detect/README.md

 ```

 ## Output 3D Scatter Plot for Twitter Users
-Each datapoint represents a Twitter Users, with their top 5 most used
+Each datapoint in the scatter plot represents a Twitter User,
-hashtags as hover labels.
+with their top 5 most used hashtags displayed as hover labels.

 Click to open interactive view !